B-Shiva-Kumar/Go/README.md

 # Go

-My Golang concept learnings & code snippets will be updated here.
+My Golang concept learnings & code snippets will be updated here also kindly correct mistakes in code snippets if found.

-feel free to use this repo for your reference too :)
+feel free to use this repo for your reference too :).